 This is already a contender for album-of-the-year, within the genre, and 2019’s only just begun!
 Big Wild has set the bar high for himself with this truly electrifying debut and this is surely set to catapult his career to new heights.
 I just can’t wait to see what he puts out next and watch as he continues to grow and evolve.
 Superdream is super sensational!

 ‘Superdream’ is out now and can be downloaded from iTunes – https://itunes.apple.com/gb/album/superdream/1438818174

-We hope you’ve enjoyed our review of Editors’ sixth album, Violence!
-What do you think of it?
+We hope you’ve enjoyed our review!
+What do you think of this producer’s debut album?
 Are you as much of a fan as us?
-What would you rate it?
-Please leave your thoughts in a comment or chat to us about it via our social media.
+What would you rate it out of 5?
+Please leave your thoughts in a comment or via our social media.

 Enjoyed this?
 Check out some of our other reviews here: